about

 EIR Accessibility Coordinator

-The Comptroller’s office has designated an Electronic Information Resources (EIR) Accessibility Coordinator to monitor the agency’s compliance with this policy.
-If you use assistive technology and the format of any material on this agency’s websites interferes with your ability to access the information, please send an email to the EIR Accessibility Coordinator.
-Please indicate the nature of your accessibility problem, the format in which you would like to receive the material, the Web address of the requested material and your contact information.
+The Comptroller’s office has designated an EIR Accessibility Coordinator to monitor the agency’s compliance with this policy.
+If you use assistive technology and the format of any material on this agency’s websites interferes with your ability to access the information, please send an email to the EIR Accessibility Coordinator and the CPA accessibility team.
+To better assist you, please indicate the nature of your accessibility problem, the format in which you would like to receive the material, the Web address of the requested material and your contact information.
 The Comptroller’s office welcomes comments on how to improve its pages for persons with disabilities.

 Workplace Accommodations

-Please contact the Comptroller’s office Workplace Accommodations Coordinator in the Human Resources Division at 800-531-5441 for any non-Web related assistance.
+Please contact our Workplace Accommodations Coordinator in the Human Resources Division at 800-531-5441 for any non-Web related assistance.

 If you need to contact the agency via TDD equipment, please visit Relay Texas for assistance.